mattydevicce/pluto/u6-apis/d33-bootstrap/__lesson__/homework_github_browser/readme.md

 server (and thus retrieve data) without reloading the page.
 Tonight you will use the Github API to build a Single-Page Application to browse users and repos.

+> This is a good feature to put into your personal sites ;)

 #### Exercise Objectives

 - Practice using AJAX to dynamically update the page without refreshing the page.